-A partnership proposal for UK towns and cities
+A partnership proposal for UK towns, cities and counties

 There is space for a local slogan and a local web identity, as part of a national movement.

 The thing to do

 On arrival at the tea party, there is a specific table reserved for each street invited, so that near-neighbours sit together, get to know each other and then hear how they could start a Street Association.

 Discussed at the tables, groups of neighbours are able to plan to invite the rest of their street to another gathering (in someone’s home, or maybe under a gazebo), to which many more come, together considering starting a Street Association for their street.

 When the pandemic first hit and we saw the clapping of the NHS, the WhatsApp groups and volunteering, it became clear that Birmingham’s high profile campaign experience could provide a template – a tried-and-tested ‘methodology’ – for local organisations such as faith groups and others to bring neighbours together to establish something permanent on nearby streets.

 As One – Fill your street with friendliness.
 A big partnership.
 A tea party put on in each neighourhood, leading to Street Associations.
 We chose ‘As One’ as a name that expresses the heart of the vision – and a widely-held desire to see a new spirit of friendliness, unity and mutual support embeded, street by street.